Conjunctivitis in Babies

 If your newborn baby is still less than four weeks old, always have him or her examined by doctor immediately if you notice red or pink eyes or any other symptoms of conjunctivitis.

-If the conjunctivitis is caused by a bacterial infection, your baby’s doctor may offer to prescribe a short course of antibiotic eye drops.
+If the conjunctivitis is caused by a bacterial infection, your baby’s doctor or pharmacist may offer to prescribe a short course of antibiotic eye drops.

 If a virus is behind the condition, antibiotics won’t be effective, but your doctor can give you advice and/or prescribe medicines to help soothe the symptoms while the viral infection lasts.
 In some cases, treatment with anti-inflammatory eye drops may be prescribed.